Dressing the Mother of the Bride – Tips for Deciding what Color to Wear

 The most often asked question asked by a Mother of the Brides is “what color should the mother of the bride wear?”
 Choosing the right color is stressful and scary.

-There are many things that need to be taken into consideration such as the time of year, the formality of the event, how the color photographs, the color of the bridesmaids dresses and the color of the wedding flowers, not to mention what looks good on you.
-How can you be certain that you are choosing the right color?
+Many things need to be taken into consideration such as the time of year, the formality of the event, how the color of photographs, the color of the bridesmaids’ dresses, and the color of the wedding flowers, not to mention what looks good on you.
+How can you be sure that you are choosing the right color?

-Here are 5 tips for deciding what color to wear when you are Mother of the Bride:
+Here are five tips for deciding what color to wear when you are Mother of the Bride:

 Another idea is to choose a Mother of the Bride dress in a color that is directly opposite on the color wheel to the bridesmaids’ dresses.

-You could also wear a color in the same color palette as the bridesmaids dresses.
-For a seasonally themed wedding, this can nicely pick up different aspects of the season, and look very classy.
-Bridesmaids may be in pastel blue and mom can be in soft butter yellow, and mom can be in pastel blue.
+You could also wear a color in the same color palette as the bridesmaid’s dresses.
+For a seasonally themed wedding, this can nicely pick up different aspects of the season and look very classy.
+Bridesmaids may be in soft blue, and mom can be in soft butter yellow, and mom can be in pastel blue.

-Picking the right color for your mother of the bride dress is just on part of looking fabulous at the wedding.
-For more great tips and advice check out my popular eBook, Tweak Your Chic: Mother of the Bride.
-It’s complete guide to looking and feeling like a million on one of the most cherished days of your life.
+Picking the right color for your Mother of the Bride dress is just part of looking fabulous at the wedding.
+For more great tips and advice, check out my popular eBook, Tweak Your Chic: Mother of the Bride.
+It’s a complete guide to looking and feeling like a million on one of the most cherished days of your life.